-Gunman to be tested for CTE as panicked bank worker 911 calls revealed – live
+Louisville mass shooter to be tested for CTE – live

-Louisville shooting - live: Gunman to be tested for CTE as panicked bank worker 911 calls revealed
+Louisville shooting – live: Gunman to be tested for CTE as victims’ funerals begin today

-Police release panicked 911 calls, with one caller screaming and crying during the four-minute exchange
+Connor Sturgeon will be tested posthumously for Chronic Traumatic Encephalopathy (CTE), his father says

 Gunman’s mother and co-workers call 911 during Louisville mass shooting